Updated Oct. 29 – Playoffs Matches Schedule

 Which Dota 2 TI games should you be betting on?

-- Crunch games in the Group Stage: It’s too early to know who is going to be in the two groups that make up the Group Stage, but we’re expecting to see plenty of fascinating encounters here.
-While most of the TI11 betting odds will be on the likes of PSG.LGD and OG to make light work of the Group Stage, it should give underrated teams like Fnatic and Evil Geniuses a real chance to cause an upset.
+- Crunch games in the Group Stage: It’s too early to know who is going to be in the two groups that make up the Group Stage.
+But we’re expecting to see plenty of fascinating encounters here.
+While most of the TI12 odds will be on the likes of Gaimin Gladiators and Team Spirit to make light work of the Group Stage, it should give underrated teams like beastcoast and Thunder Awaken a real chance to cause an upset.
 A great way to take advantage of some unexpectedly long odds!

 - All to play for in the Group Stage: It’s those final games in the Group Stage where we could see tempers really starting to fray.
-This is where some of those surefire favorites may find that they are suddenly falling short and have to throw everything at their opponent.
-Keep your eye on how last year’s winners, Team Spirit, are doing in the final game of the Group Stage as things could get very interesting!
+This is where some of those surefire favorites may find that they are suddenly falling short.
+They’ll have to throw everything at their opponent.
+Keep your eye on how last year’s winners, Tundra Esports, are doing in the final game of the Group Stage as things could get very interesting!

 - The Grand Final: OK, now things get really serious.
 The Grand Final is where the winning teams from the Upper and Lower Brackets go head to head in a best-of-five game to decide who earns eternal Dota 2 glory.
-The past few years have seen some truly epic Grand Finals with Team Spirit, OG and Team Liquid all putting in some legendary performances.
-We’re pretty sure that this year’s Grand Final is going to go one better – particularly as there’s expected to be a prize pool of over $30 million up for grabs!
+The past few years have seen some truly epic Grand Finals.
+Team Spirit, OG and Team Liquid all put in some legendary performances.
+We’re pretty sure that this year’s Grand Final is going to go one better – particularly as there’s expected to be a prize pool of millions worth of dollars up for grabs!

-Having a decent schedule for The International isn’t just good for your viewing entertainment, as it’s also essential to get organized when it comes to betting on this legendary esports tournament.
-Here are just a few reasons why our schedule can work wonders with your Dota 2 bets:
+Having a decent The International 2023 schedule isn’t just good for your viewing entertainment.
+It’s also essential to get organized when it comes to betting on this legendary esports tournament.
+Here are just a few reasons why our Dota 2 TI12 schedule can work wonders with your Dota 2 bets:

 - Budget your bets: If you’re anything like us, you’ll be planning on putting down bets all the way through The International.
-This is why it’s smart to take a good look at our schedule and plan how much of your budget you’re expecting to wager on each game.
+This is why it’s smart to take a good look at our schedule.
+You can plan how much of your budget you’re expecting to wager on each game.
 This way, you will be able to survive the occasional losing bet and still have some of your budget left by the time the grand final rolls around.

-- Know which bonuses to get: Lots of betting sites have bonuses that you’ll be able to use for betting on The International.
-However, it’s important to note that most betting bonuses have time limits that can last anywhere between 24 hours and a couple of months.
-So make sure to check our schedule to ensure that the bonus that you’re thinking of getting doesn’t expire before you get chance to use it.
+- Know which bonuses to get: Lots of Dota 2 TI betting sites have bonuses that you’ll be able to use for betting on The International.
+However, it’s important to note that most betting bonuses have time limits.
+They can last anywhere between 24 hours and a couple of months.
+So make sure to check our schedule to ensure that the bonus that you’re thinking of getting doesn’t expire before you get a chance to use it.

 We hope that we’ve helped you make some sense of the slightly complicated Dota 2 TI schedule.
-No one is going to expect you to keep all of the dates in your head, and so it’s probably a good idea to bookmark this page.
+No one is going to expect you to keep all of the dates in your head.
+So it’s probably a good idea to bookmark this page.